shallomkanyori/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 5-firstlines dislays the first 10 lines of /etc/passwd
 - 6-third_line displays the third line of the file iacta
 - 7-file creates a file that is named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
+- 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la